spatie/laravel-query-builder/docs/features/filtering.md

 GET /events?filter[starts_before]=2018-01-01
 ```

-You can even pass multiple parameters to the scope by passing a comma separated list to the filter:
+You can even pass multiple parameters to the scope by passing a comma separated list to the filter and use dot-notation for querying scopes on a relationship:

 ```
-GET /events?filter[starts_between]=2018-01-01,2018-12-31
+GET /events?filter[schedule.starts_between]=2018-01-01,2018-12-31
 ```

 When using scopes that require model instances in the parameters, we'll automatically try to inject the model instances into your scope.
 This works the same way as route model binding does for injecting Eloquent models into controllers.
 For example: